-To review, a Notice of Completion in California is a document that the property owner may file at the end of the project.
-It reduces the time within which a contractor may file a mechanics lien from 90 days to 30 days after a project is substantially complete.
+To review, a Notice of Completion in California is a document that the owner may file at the end of the project.
+Its main function is to set the date of completion of the construction project in stone.
+It reduces the time within which a general contractor, material supplier, or subcontractor may file a mechanics lien in California.
+In practice, your deadline could be shortened from 90 days to 30 days after a project is substantially complete.
 This document mitigates the owner’s risk against liens being filed against their property because it reduces the time frame within which contractors must act.

-Many contractors who I speak with want this monitoring service because they say that while they know the statute says they must receive notice, owners do not often comply by notifying them.
-My answer to them is always the same: check section 8190 of California’s lien statute to see if it applies in their case.
+Many contractors who I speak with want this monitoring service because they say owners often don’t comply.
+My answer to them is always the same: check civil code section 8190 of California’s lien statute to see if it applies in their case.
 That section says in part:

 An owner that records a notice of completion or cessation shall, within 10 days of the date the notice of completion or cessation is filed for record, give a copy of the notice to all of the following persons: (1) A direct contractor.
 (2) A claimant that has given the owner preliminary notice…If the owner fails to give notice to a person as required [this statute]…the notice is ineffective to shorten the time within which that person may record a claim of lien.